dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 The Colonial Pipeline breach that crippled the East Coast’s fuel supply recently was not particularly sophisticated.
 It has been traced back to a VPN login that was compromised.
 The credentials had leaked already and appeared in a dark web password cache.
 The VPN credentials allowed the attackers to gain access to Colonial's network by simply logging in (multi-factor authentication was not in use).
 Once inside they were able to gain elevated privileges to encrypt files.

 Companies that are attacked, and pay the ransom, are typically less secure than most.
 However even with robust security, it will [never be perfect](/posts/2015-09-26-is-it-secure).
-Therefore, **recovery** should be a higher focus for even highly secure companies:
+Therefore, **preparation and recovery should be a higher focus**, even for highly secure companies:

 - Can we respond in the containment phase fast enough?
 - Do we know our data is backed up in immutable format?
 If we encrypt our backups for security where are the decryption keys?
 Hopefully not in the filesystem the ransomware just compromised.
 - Can we reinstall our software - do we have the correct software media and version, license keys, etc.?
 Is it also in immutable format?
+- Do we know our system/server configuration?
 - Do our business continuity plans drill specifically for this scenario?

 That last bullet is key.
-Many victims still pay the ransom **even when they have the means to restore everything from backups on their own**.
+Many victims **still pay the ransom even when they have the means to restore everything** from backups on their own.
+Why?

 ### Why Pay the Ransom

 The biggest reasons ransomware targets still pay even when they have reliable backups are:

-1. **Nobody at the victim organization bothered to test in advance how long the data restoration process might take**.
-For example, what if an organization is storing backups on AWS Glacier?
-If they get attacked by ransomware they may suddenly discover thay have terabytes or petabytes of data to restore over the Internet, and that even with a fast connection **it’s going to take months to download all the backup files**.
+1. **Nobody bothered to test in advance how long the data restoration process might take**.
+For example, what if an organization stores backups on AWS Glacier?
+If they get attacked by ransomware they may suddenly discover they have terabytes (or petabytes) of data to restore over the Internet, and that even with a fast connection **it’s going to take months to download all the backup files**.
 Many technology teams don't even have a back-of-the-napkin calculation of how long it would take for a full, complete restore.

-2. The next most-common scenario involves victims that have off-site, encrypted backups of their data but discover that **the digital key needed to decrypt their backups was stored on the same local file-sharing network that got encrypted by the ransomware**.
+2. The next most-common scenario involves victims that have off-site, encrypted backups of their data but discover that **the digital key needed to decrypt their backups was stored on the same local file-sharing network that was encrypted by the ransomware**.

 3. Maybe you have the data backed up and accessible, but your **software was stored on the same local file-sharing network that got encrypted by the ransomware** You have backups, the data is there, but the application to actually do the restoration is encrypted, or the software you need to reinstall is encrypted.